opencog/atomspace/examples/pattern-matcher/README.md

 a kind-of one-sided unification, and thus simpler than full-fledged (symmetric) unification.

-* `put-filter.scm`     -- Using PutLink to filter sets of atoms.
 * `filter.scm`         -- Extracting and re-writing with FilterLink.
 * `filter-value.scm`   -- Using FilterLink on data streams.
 * `filter-strings.scm` -- Matching specific StringValues in data streams.